Late Reporting: Employer Impact

 - Having workers sign a document that specifically addresses their health and accident record at the time of lay-offs, seasonal end dates, performance reviews or employment terminations can go a long way in shifting the burden of proof to the worker if they try to claim an injury after the fact.

 Although there is no foolproof way to prevent the acceptance of fraudulent or questionable claims, taking a proactive approach can be an employer’s best defence.
-If you would like more information on how late claim reporting affects your organization or if you would like assistance in establishing effective accident reporting policy and documentation, you can contact us directly at BCL.Calgary@bclconsulting.ca, BCL.Edmonton@bclconsulting.ca, by phone, at 1-844-377-9545 or you can connect with us on Facebook, Twitter, or LinkedIn.
+If you would like more information on how late claim reporting affects your organization or if you would like assistance in establishing effective accident reporting policy and documentation, you can contact us directly, during business hours, through our chat feature or by phone at 1-844-377-9545, you can reach us by email at [email protected], [email protected], and you can always connect with us on Facebook, Twitter, or LinkedIn.